A continuous improvement strategy is a gradual and never-ending process that seeks to increase effectiveness and efficiency.

 Another great example is the British cycling team.
 Dave Brailsford, former Performance Director at British Cycling, is a huge believer in marginal gains.
 His overall goals for his team were to win the Tour de France and win medals in track cycling at the Olympics.
 He achieved both, and a lot quicker than he was targeted too.
 He believed that if his team thought about every element of being successful in cycling and improved each of those by 1% then they would significantly improve performance - he wasn’t wrong.
 He created strategies for every element that would affect performance - minimizing dust accumulating in the team truck, bringing in a sleep coach to ensure good sleep quality by taking their own mattresses on tour.
 Each cyclist was taught how to properly wash their hands by a surgeon, they even banned shaking hands at the Olympics to avoid illnesses.
 All these changes in isolation are small but together made a huge difference.
 His squad won track cycling medals at Beijing and London and have now won Tour de France numerous times.

 Importantly, changes in one area can compound with other areas, what Hardy calls “the ripple effect.”
 For example, making 5 more follow up calls a day, could lead to 2-3 more orders per week, which in turn increases your conversion rate, which increase production utilization, which spills over to increase the positivity of your team, which in turn makes them more productive.
+Here's some other benefits:

 The compound effect means reaping big rewards from a series of small, good choices, but the results don’t come immediately, which discourages many people from trying.
 To succeed, you have to be able to stick to your plan consistently over a long period of time.